Patton Oswalt on What the Golden State Killer Case Meant to Michelle

 "'You'll be silent forever, and I'll be gone in the dark,' you threatened a victim once," he continued.
 "Open the door.
 Show us your face.
 Walk into the light."

 According to The New York Times, DeAngelo was arrested at his home in Citrus Hieghts, Calif. on Tuesday and charged with six counts of murder.
-However, the newspaper claims DeAngelo, a former police offer, is thought to have killed at least 12 people, raped at least 45 people and burglarized more than 120 homes during the 1970s and 1980s.
+However, the newspaper claims DeAngelo, a former police officer, is thought to have killed at least 12 people, raped at least 45 people and burglarized more than 120 homes during the 1970s and 1980s.

 Oswalt alleged there were red flags from early on.